Itinerant magnetism of chromium under pressure: a DFT+DMFT study: Results and discussion

 The obtained temperature dependence of inverse sublattice susceptibility and corresponding magnetic transition temperatures are shown in figure~\ref{susc}.
 The obtained N\'eel temperature at ambient pressure (1500~K) is strongly overestimated in comparison with the experimental value $T_{\rm N}\approx 300$~K. This is in a sharp contrast with strong magnets, such as iron \cite{ Fe,alpha_iron2010,OurAlphaIgoshevKatanin,OurAlphaBelozerovKatanin}, where overestimation of Curie temperature is only moderate (1.5 to 2 times) and partly originates from the Ising symmetry of Hund exchange \cite{Hausoel,BelozerovSU2}.
-The remaining part of overestimation is due to the mean-field nature of DMFT approach, which for systems with local magnetic moments, in particular strong magnets, such as iron, implies mean-field approximation to the effective Heisenberg model (cf. Refs. \cite{OurAlphaIgoshevKatanin,OurAlphaBelozerovKatanin}), which is known to overestimate the Curie temperature by a factor 1.3-1.5 depending on the coordination number.
-At the same time, in the regime of weak electronic correlations, as obtained in section~\ref{Sect31}, DMFT performs mean-field-like treatment of itinerant magnetic degrees of freedom, similarly to Stoner(Overhauser) approach, which is known to strongly overestimate magnetic transition temperatures \cite{Moriya}.
+The remaining part of overestimation is due to the mean-field nature of DMFT approach.
+For systems with local magnetic moments, in particular strong magnets, such as iron, this implies mean-field approximation to the effective Heisenberg model (cf. Refs. \cite{OurAlphaIgoshevKatanin,OurAlphaBelozerovKatanin}), which is known to overestimate the Curie temperature by a factor 1.3-1.5 depending on the coordination number.
+At the same time, in the regime of weak electronic correlations, as obtained in section~\ref{Sect31}, DMFT performs mean-field-like treatment of itinerant magnetic degrees of freedom.
+In view of the similarity of diagrammatic structure of DMFT magnetic susceptibility to that in RPA approach\cite{OurRev}, the above mentioned mean-field-like treatment is expected to strongly overestimate magnetic transition temperatures similarly to Stoner (Overhauser) theory \cite{Moriya}.
 Yet, some effects of electronic correlations are accounted by the DMFT approach, as can be seen, e.g., from the close to linear temperature dependence of inverse susceptibility far from quantum phase transition.
 The obtained pressure dependence of reduced N\'eel temperature $T_{\rm N}(p)/T_{\rm N}(0)$ is shown and compared to the experimental data of Ref. \cite{Pressure2} in figure~\ref{FigTN}.
 Similarly to the experimental data, the obtained dependence $T_{\rm N}(p)$ is almost linear in a broad pressure range, and then sharply drops to zero at a critical pressure ${p_c=9}$~GPa, which is close to the experimental value of $9.5$~GPa.
 The obtained sharp drop of $T_{\rm N}(p)$ indicates a first-order quantum phase transition in the considered supercell DMFT approach.